View this document as: a single page | multiple pages.

 • Common indications of tampering (e.g., damage to the lamination, image modification)

-2. When the setting allows for it (e.g., onsite attended proofing events), proofing agents and trusted referees SHALL be provided with specialized tools and equipment to support the visual inspection of evidence (e.g., magnifiers, ultraviolet lights, barcode readers).
+3. Proofing agents and trusted referees SHALL be provided with specialized tools and equipment to support the visual inspection of evidence (e.g., magnifiers, ultraviolet lights, barcode readers) as appropriate for the identity evidence type.

-3. Proofing agents and trusted referees who conduct visual inspection via remote means SHALL be provided with devices and internet connections that support sufficiently high-quality imagery to be able to effectively inspect presented evidence.
-In these instances, the visual validation SHOULD be supported by automated document validation technologies that provide additional confidence in the authenticity of the evidence (e.g., submitting and validating evidence in advance of an attended remote session)
+4. Proofing agents and trusted referees who conduct visual inspections via remote means SHALL be provided with devices and internet connections that support sufficiently high-quality imagery to be able to effectively inspect presented evidence.
+In these instances, the visual validation SHOULD be supported by automated document validation technologies that provide additional confidence in the authenticity of the evidence (e.g., submitting and validating evidence in advance of an attended remote session).

-Note: Due to the potential number and permutations of identity evidence, these guidelines do not attempt to provide a comprehensive list of security features.
-CSPs need to provide evidence validation training specific to the types of identity evidence they accept.
+Due to the potential number and permutations of identity evidence, these guidelines do not attempt to provide a comprehensive list of security features.
+CSPs need to provide evidence validation training that is specific to the types of identity evidence they accept.

 Exception and Error Handling

-Throughout the identity proofing process there are many points where errors or failures may occur.
-Such exceptions to a standard identity proofing workflow include: process failures, such as when a user does not possess the required evidence; technical failures, such as when an integrated service is not available; and failures due to user error, such as when an applicant is unable to capture a clear image of their identity evidence when using remote validation tools.
+Throughout the identity proofing process, there are many points at which errors or failures may occur.
+Such exceptions to a standard identity proofing workflow include process failures (e.g., when a user does not possess the required evidence), technical failures (e.g., when an integrated service is not available), and failures due to user error (e.g., when an applicant is unable to capture a clear image of their identity evidence using remote validation tools).

-In order to increase the accessibility, usability, and equity of their identity proofing services, CSPs SHALL document their operational processes for dealing with errors and handling exceptions.
-These documented processes SHALL include providing trusted referees to support those applicants who are otherwise unable to meet the requirements of IALs 1 and 2.
+In order to increase the accessibility of their identity proofing services and address customer experience challenges, CSPs SHALL document their operational processes for dealing with errors and handling exceptions.
+These documented processes SHOULD include providing trusted referees to support applicants who are otherwise unable to meet the requirements of IALs 1 and 2.
 Additionally, CSPs SHOULD support the use of applicant references who can vouch for an applicant’s attributes, conditions, or identity.

-To increase accessibility and promote equal access to online government services, CSPs provide trusted referees.
-Trusted referees are used to facilitate the identity proofing and enrollment of individuals who are otherwise unable to meet the requirements for identity proofing to a specific IAL.
-A non-exhaustive list of examples of such individuals and demographic groups includes: individuals who do not possess and cannot obtain the required identity evidence; persons with disabilities; older individuals; persons experiencing homelessness; individuals with little or no access to online services or computing devices; persons without a bank account or with limited credit history; victims of identity theft; individuals displaced or affected by natural disasters; and children under 18.
-The following requirements apply to the use of trusted referees:
+Trusted referees are used to increase access to online services by facilitating the identity proofing and enrollment of individuals who are otherwise unable to prove their identities using the usual identity proofing process for a specific IAL.
+A non-exhaustive list of examples of individuals who may need the assistance of trusted referees includes those who do not possess and cannot obtain the required identity evidence, persons with disabilities, older individuals, persons experiencing homelessness, individuals with limited access to online services or computing devices, persons without a bank account or with limited credit history, victims of identity theft, individuals displaced or affected by natural disasters, and children under 18.
+Trusted referees can be provided by the CSP, a third party, or an RP.
+The following requirements apply whenever trusted referees are used:

-1. The CSP SHALL provide notification to the public of the availability of trusted referee services and how such services are obtained.
+1. The CSP SHALL notify the public of the availability of trusted referee services and how such services are obtained.

-1. Document identification and validation, such as common templates, security features, layouts, and topography.
+1. Document identification and validation, such as common templates, security features, layouts, and topography (see Sec.
+3.13)

-2. Indicators of fraudulent documents, such as damage, tampering, modification, and material types
+2. Indicators of fraudulent documents, such as damage, tampering, modification, fabrication, or forgery (see Sec.
+3.13)

-3. Facial and image comparisons to conduct verification of applicants against presented documents
+3. Facial image comparisons to verify applicants against presented documents (see Sec.
+3.12)

-4. The CSP SHALL establish a record of any identity proofing session that involves a trusted referee, to include: what evidence was presented; which processes were completed (e.g., validation or verification); and, the reason(s) why a trusted referee was used (e.g., automated process failure, applicant request, established exception policy).
+4. The CSP SHALL establish a record of any identity proofing session that involves a trusted referee, including the reasons why a trusted referee was used (e.g., automated process failure, applicant request, established exception policy), the identity of the trusted referee, what evidence was presented, which processes were completed (e.g., validation or verification), and the trusted referee’s decision and, if negative, their rationale.

 Trusted referees offer a critical path for those who are unable to complete identity proofing by other means.
 However, given the number of possible failures that may occur within the proofing process, it is essential for CSPs to define the uses for which a trusted referee can be applied within their own service offerings.
 The following requirements apply to defining the integration of trusted referees into the identity proofing process: